 What do we strive for and how will we achieve it?

 We are driven to advance effective health system and community practices and policies that will achieve health equity in the U.S. and around the world; we achieve this through leadership, research, community engagement, education, and policy translation.
-We promote equity in health and healthcare for socially at-risk populations through advancing scientific knowledge, educating and training scholars, engaging and partnering with communities, raising public awareness of health inequities, and advocating for changes in clinical practice and policy.
+We promote equity in health and healthcare for communities that have been economically and/or socially marginalized through advancing scientific knowledge, educating and training scholars, engaging and partnering with communities, raising public awareness of health inequities, and advocating for changes in clinical practice and policy.

 Health inequity is a complex problem that requires careful investigation from multiple perspectives.
 To address this multi-faceted challenge, our approach involves the following key strategies: